sercankulcu/sercankulcu.github.io/_teaching/procedural-programming-with-c.md

 Chapter 3: Arrays and Strings
 -----

-* Introduction to arrays
 * Declaring and initializing arrays
 * Manipulating arrays: accessing, modifying, and traversing
-* Introduction to strings
 * String manipulation and string library functions

 Chapter 4: Functions
 -----

-* Introduction to functions
 * Function declaration, definition, and calling
 * Function parameters and return values
 * Recursive functions